+E Command line

-- 1. Log into the TX54 command line as a user with Admin access. - Depending on your device configuration, you may be presented with an Access selection menu.
-Type admin to access the Admin CLI. - 2.
-If the configuration backup is on a remote host, use scp to copy the file from the host to your device: - > scp host hostname-or-ip user username remote remote-path local local-path to local scp host 192.168.4.1 user admin remote /home/admin/bin/backup-archive-0040FF800120-19.05.17-19.01.17.bin local /etc/config/ to local system restore path [passphrase passphrase]
+Depending on your device configuration, you may be presented with an Access selection menu.
+Type admin to access the Admin CLI.

+2. If the configuration backup is on a remote host, use scp to copy the file from the host to your device:

+scp host hostname-or-ip user username remote remote-path local local-path to local

-- hostname-or-ip is the hostname or ip address of the remote host. - username is the name of the user on the remote host. - remote-path is the path and filename of the file on the remote host that will be copied to the TX54 device. - local-path is the location on the TX54 device where the copied file will be placed.
+- hostname-or-ip is the hostname or ip address of the remote host. - username is the name of the user on the remote host. - remote-path is the path and filename of the file on the remote host that will be copied to the TX64 device. - local-path is the location on the TX64 device where the copied file will be placed.